kmaleche/stock-analysis/README.md

 ## Analysis

 The initial analysis was centered on the performance of **Daqo New Energy**, the company in which Steve’s parents invested all their money.
-However, after developing a VBA subscript to analyze the year-over-year performance of each of the stocks in Steve’s dataset, I adjusted the script to allow for a more efficient analysis, extracting the same information from a more robust dataset, at a faster speed.
+However, after developing a VBA subscript to analyze the year-over-year performance of each of the stocks in Steve’s dataset, I adjusted the script to allow for a more efficient analysis, able to extract the same information from a more robust dataset, at a faster speed.

-This means that Steve, the end user of the analysis, can easily run complex analyses of more extensive sets of stock market data with the click of a button.
+This means that Steve, the end user of the analysis, can easily replicate this analysis with more extensive sets of stock market data.

 ## Results